-Johnny Depp ‘Doing Great’ Responds To Claims He Squandered Millions
+Johnny Depp ‘Doing Great,’ Responds To Claims He Squandered Millions

 — ludovic choupo (@ludovicchoupo) March 29, 2017

-People shares details and words from Depp’s legal team regarding the suit.
+People shares details from Depp’s legal team regarding the suit.

 “‘TMG snuck self-serving provisions into a bank loan agreement in a scheme to grab millions of dollars in payments for himself and other advisors on Mr. Depp’s film residuals…Today we have shown definitively that TMG systematically failed to pay Mr. Depp’s taxes on time for 16 straight years, leading to at least $8.3 million in penalties for Mr. Depp according to the IRS and the law firm that TMG itself hired.'”

-The legal team also accuses TMG of simply attempting to smear Depp’s name as a means to overshadow any wrongdoing on their part, yet TMG has reportedly failed to prove fact in any claims made against the star.
+The legal team also accuses TMG of simply attempting to smear Depp’s name as a means to overshadow any wrongdoing on their part, yet TMG has reportedly failed to prove any claims made against the star.

 Although Johnny Depp has certainly had one trying year, sources close to the star insist that Depp is “doing great” and is focused fully on his career and upcoming projects.
-Murder on the Orient Express has been one such project Depp has been working on and the actor is reportedly excited about the release of the latest installment for the Pirates of the Caribbean franchise, which will be released in May.
+Murder on the Orient Express is one such project Depp has been working on, and the actor is reportedly excited about the release of the latest installment for the Pirates of the Caribbean franchise, which will hit theaters in May.

-The insider shares “Johnny is doing really great.
+The insider shared, “Johnny is doing really great.
 He’s very happy.
 These days he’s mostly focused on his career.
-He’s got big films out later this year,..”
+He’s got big films out later this year.”

 [Featured Image by Frazer Harrison/Getty Images]